 Lodhi Gardens is also a great place for nature and bird photography.
 One can spot a number of birds such as woodpeckers, hoopoes, owls, baya weavers and much more however I was only able to photograph a small number of birds and common wildlife such as squirrels.
 The equipment I used was the Canon 7D and Canon 70-300mm L f/4-5.6 telephoto lens.
 Here is a small showcase of images I shot that day.

 Rajaji National Park is not only a great place for mammals but also a great spot for birding.
-Here showcase of bird photographs taken at Rajaji National Park.
+Here is a showcase of bird photographs taken at Rajaji National Park.
 These were taken in the summer.

 During Mid October I had visited both Richmond and Bradgate Parks to photograph and experience the Deer rut.
 This natural event happens every Autumn season and is the most important part of the year for the deer.